Nonisnon/Nonisnon-ih_datamadpt0420_project_m2/README.md

 # Nonisnon-ih_datamadpt0420_project_m2
 Ironhack project m2

-:raising_hand: Diamonds Dashboard
+:raising_hand: Diamonds exploratory data analysis
-The main objective of this dashboard is to analyze the different factors that affects the price of the diamonds.
+The main objective of this project is to understand the different factors that affects the price of a diamond.

-You can filter by color, clarity and cut, those are the cualitative mains factor that affects the price of a diamond.
+This project includes:
+    Exploratory data analysis: analysis and visualization from diamonds_data.csv Dashboard Diamonds: better visualization of the database. you can find the dashboard here: https://public.tableau.com/profile/antonio.de.diego#!/vizhome/Ironhackproject2/Dashboard1?publish=yes

 :baby: Status
 The dashboard is ready to run!!
 Enjoy it!